 Admission to Purdue's Graduate School

-Go to the Purdue University's Graduate School website and click on the "Apply Now" button.
-Then click on the "create account" button.
-Note that once an account is created, you can return to this application site and log in using the user name and password that you have chosen to continue your application.
-To start an application, click on "Start New Application".
-The menu that will appear on the left provides a list of the various sections of the application to fill out.
-As noted below, some of these sections are not required for review of your application.
+Go to Purdue University's Graduate School Application and click on the "create account" button.
+Note that once an account is created, you can return to this application site and log in using your chosen user name and password.
+Next, click on "Start New Application."
+A menu will then appear on the left providing a list of the various sections of the application to complete.
+As noted below, some sections are not required for review of your application.

 Campus and Program Indicate your current status as it pertains to Purdue (if applicable, report your 10-digit Purdue Univ.
 ID).
-For campus, select "West Lafayette (Main Campus)".
-For your graduate major, select "Economics".
+Select "West Lafayette (Main Campus)" as your campus and "Economics" for your graduate major.

-Program Details For your degree objective, select "Master of Science (MS)".
-For your primary course delivery method, select "Distance".
+Program Details Select "Master of Science (MS)" for your degree objective and "Distance" as your primary course delivery method.
 Note that the distance option includes the potential for a second year in residence (hybrid program).
-For entry term and year, select "Fall 2018"
+Additionally, select "Fall 2020" for entry term and year.

 Emergency Contact (optional)

-Educational Background Economics will accept unofficial transcripts and/or academic documents uploaded through the online application system for review purposes.
-Transcripts are not required for Purdue undergraduate students applying for the combined BS/MS degree.
+Educational Background Transcripts are not required for Purdue undergraduate students applying for the combined BS/MS degree.
 Submission of official transcripts and/or academic records of all previous universities and colleges attended will be required if you are recommended for admission.
 If transcripts are not in English, an official English translation, certified by the college or university, must be provided along with an official transcript in the native language.
-A certified copy of a diploma will be required if a transcript does not show or state the awarding of a baccalaureate degree.

 Additional Information (optional)